PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   retains operand order for SUB and DIV and rejects a plain source produced after the Transpose it would reuse.
 The disabled Pattern C implementation is intentionally absent rather than carried as unreachable production code.
+- The later safe recovery sequence is not five independent owners.
+One `run_safe_binary_bridge_recovery` call retains the exact legacy-only, single-post, mixed fan-out, asymmetric fan-out, and full-post order on one differential index.
+The 32-rewrite bound applies per phase.
+The first two phases reuse the strict symmetric plan and add the historical preserved- boundary marker only at this late recovery point.
+Mixed and full-post modes share one multi-post plan and canonical-first-post alias contract.
+  Asymmetric fan-out requires an already-earlier inverse Transpose of the plain operand and preserves SUB/DIV order.
+Retained adapters reference the typed pre-permutation tensor rather than changing a shared inverse constant.
+All modes re-resolve their complete tensor/operator contracts before mutation, and pruning/LayoutState synchronization run once after the sequence.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.